jankaifer/personal-web/README.md

-# My personal web build with next.js
+# My personal web built with next.js

-You can find it here [web-v2.kaifer.cz](web-v2.kaifer.cz).
+You can find it here [web-v2.kaifer.cz](https://v2.web.kaifer.cz).